hatrinht72/CITEseq_analysis/2_Primary_Analysis/README.md

 ## Raw data & Hierarchy
 TotalSeqTM-A Antibodies & Cell Hashing.
 Chromium next GEM, Single Cell 3'
-Cells were isolated from bones, then sorted by FASC to obtain only cKit cells, then incubated with CITE-seq cooktails (Hashtag and ADT) to labelling their surface.
+Cells were isolated from bones, then enriched cKit by using FASC, then incubated with CITE-seq cooktails (Hashtag and ADT) to labelling their surface.
 Then they will be assigned to one 1 barcode by the GEM system, in this part, mRNA will be RT into cDNA.
 After the GEM cleaning, ADT/HTO will be seperated to cDNA
 The library will be prepared and amplified
 Each lane of 10X chip will contain HTO, ADT and cDNA to sequencing.
 Theyre are indeed 4 lanes were used.